ministryofjustice/dps-data-compliance/readme/running.md

 ```
 which will run a reduced service with an in-memory hsqldb database and without
 any connection to AWS or Localstack.
 The `application-dev.yml` properties file
-expects that there is an OAuth API and Elite2 API instance running on `localhost:8081`
+expects that there is an HMPPS Auth and Prison API instance running on `localhost:8081`
 and `localhost:8082` respectively.
 More details on the required environment variables
 are provided below.